-27 Table 1-2 is not an all-inclusive list of VCA type specific evaluation considerations.
+28 Table 1-2 is not an all-inclusive list of VCA type specific evaluation considerations.

-• Evaluation of living donors for VCA will follow OPTN Policy 14: Living Donation

-Emerging types of VCA transplants may require additional consultations or testing beyond existing standards.
-OPOs and transplant programs are strongly encouraged to review VCA educational materials on the OPTN Learning Management System in addition to developing protocols and relationships with VCA programs that intend to transplant emerging VCA types.

-Family Considerations

-With the advancement of VCA transplants, some donor families can now make an additional gift apart from solid organ and tissue donation.
-VCA authorization requestors need to be knowledgeable, skilled advocates for VCA donation.
-OPOs should also develop a standard practice around authorization for VCA donation.

-Preparing Staff for VCA Discussion

-Preparation for VCA authorization is key to a successful outcome.
-VCA transplant surgeons should be engaged with OPO requestors to articulate the need for VCA transplantation and the recovery process.
-VCA specific considerations should be explained to OPO staff to ensure potential donor families are aware of additional testing, longer operating room time, possible transfer of the donor to a recovery center, reconstruction of the donor site, potential face masks or prosthetics, and funeral home or medical examiner needs.
-OPOs that have successfully procured VCAs report benefit of rehearsal conversations with OPO staff.
-These OPOs can also provide suggested scripts and VCA authorization documents.
-Learning about outcomes of past VCA transplants helps requestors facilitate the approach and become advocates for VCA transplant candidates.

-Approaching families for a potential VCA donation should be carefully considered on a case-by-case basis.
-OPO staff should use their expertise in evaluating donor family dynamics to ensure that an approach for VCA donation does not jeopardize potential solid organ donation.

-Authorizing a VCA Donor

-When alerted to a donor referral, OPO staff should check the OPTN Computer System to assess if there is a potential recipient that could be a match with the donor.
-OPO staff are encouraged to contact the VCA transplant program to assess whether there is early interest.
-If the VCA transplant program representative expresses early interest, the OPO should consider this referral as a potential VCA donor.
-Further information on the donor should be gathered to assess for contraindications for VCA donation.

-Authorization for VCA recovery must be documented carefully and cannot be assumed from general organ donation authorization or registry information.
-OPTN Policy 2.14.E: Deceased Donor Authorization Requirement states that OPOs must document the specific authorization for VCA donation from deceased donors.28 Effective VCA authorization practices show that VCA authorization should occur after authorization for organ and tissue donation.29 Further, any discussion on VCA authorization should only occur after identifying a potential recipient.
-This approach ensures that VCA authorization does not dissuade next-of-kin from life-saving organ donation decisions.
-Families should be offered the opportunity for VCA donation once a potential recipient has been identified, regardless of whether they have authorized eye or tissue donation.
-Prospective crossmatching between potential donors and recipients varies between transplant programs and even between different VCA programs at the same transplant hospital.
-Crossmatch timing and determining if the crossmatch will be virtual or physical must be determined between the OPO, histocompatibility lab, and transplant program early in the process.
-This is because the crossmatch could determine if VCA donation is offered to a donor family.
+110 • Evaluation of living donors for VCA will follow OPTN Policy 14: Living Donation 111 Emerging types of VCA transplants may require additional consultations or testing beyond existing 112 standards.
+OPOs and transplant programs are strongly encouraged to review VCA educational materials 113 on the OPTN Learning Management System in addition to developing protocols and relationships with 114 VCA programs that intend to transplant emerging VCA types.
+114 vea programs that intend to transplant emerging vea types.
+115 Family Considerations 116 With the advancement of VCA transplants, some donor families can now make an additional gift apart 117 from solid organ and tissue donation.
+VCA authorization requestors need to be knowledgeable, skilled 118 advocates for VCA donation.
+OPOs should also develop a standard practice around authorization for VCA 119 donation.
+120 121 Preparing Staff for VCA Discussion 122 Preparation for VCA authorization is key to a successful outcome.
+VCA transplant surgeons should be 123 engaged with OPO requestors to articulate the need for VCA transplantation and the recovery process.
+124 VCA specific considerations should be explained to OPO staff to ensure potential donor families are 125 aware of additional testing, longer operating room time, possible transfer of the donor to a recovery 126 center, reconstruction of the donor site, potential face masks or prosthetics, and funeral home or 127 medical examiner needs.
+OPOs that have successfully procured VCAs report benefit of rehearsal 128 conversations with OPO staff.
+These OPOs can also provide suggested scripts and VCA authorization 129 documents.
+Learning about outcomes of past VCA transplants helps requestors facilitate the approach 130 and become advocates for VCA transplant candidates.
+131 132 Authorizing a VCA Donor 133 When alerted to a donor referral, OPO staff should check the OPTN Computer System to assess if there 134 is a potential recipient that could be a match with the donor.
+OPO staff are encouraged to contact the 135 VCA transplant program to assess whether there is early interest.
+If the VCA transplant program 136 representative expresses early interest, the OPO should consider this referral as a potential VCA donor.
+137 Further information on the donor should be gathered to assess for contraindications for VCA donation.
+138 139 Authorization for VCA recovery must be documented carefully and cannot be assumed from general 140 organ donation authorization or registry information.
+OPTN Policy 2.14.E: Deceased Donor Authorization 141 Requirement states that OPOs must document the specific authorization for VCA donation from 142 deceased donors.
+29 Effective VCA authorization practices show that VCA authorization should occur after 143 authorization for organ and tissue donation.
+30 Further, any discussion on VCA authorization should only 144 occur after identifying a potential recipient.
+This approach ensures that VCA authorization does not 145 dissuade next-of-kin from life-saving organ donation decisions.
+Families should be offered the 146 opportunity for VCA donation once a potential recipient has been identified, regardless of whether they 147 have authorized eye or tissue donation.
+Prospective crossmatching between potential donors and 148 recipients varies between transplant programs and even between different VCA programs at the same 149 transplant hospital.
+Crossmatch timing and determining if the crossmatch will be virtual or physical must

-28 OPTN Policy 2.14.E: Deceased Donor Authorization Requirement.
+29 OPTN Policy 2.14.E: Deceased Donor Authorization Requirement.

-29 OPO Guidance on VCA Deceased Donor Authorization, https://optn.transplant.hrsa.gov/resources/guidance/opoguidance-on-vca-deceased-donor-authorization/.
+30 OPO Guidance on VCA Deceased Donor Authorization, https://optn.transplant.hrsa.gov/resources/guidance/opoguidance-on-vca-deceased-donor-authorization/.
 Accessed May 19, 2023.